hpcaitech/ColossalAI/.github/scripts/e1/PR.md

 ## Trigger and source

-Only same-repository PRs to `main`, from `ci/e1-runner-bootstrap` and authored by `richardoo-707`, are eligible.
-Opening, updating, or reopening the PR triggers the workflow when its E1 files, ColossalAI source, selected tests, test configuration or dependency declarations change.
-Draft PRs are supported.
-Nothing merges the PR automatically.
+Every same-repository PR in `hpcaitech/ColossalAI` is eligible, regardless of author, head branch, base branch or changed paths.
+Opening, updating, reopening or marking a PR ready triggers the workflow.
+Draft PRs are also tested.
+External fork PRs are excluded from the self-hosted GPU job.
+Existing PRs need a subsequent event or an explicit re-run after rollout; merging the workflow does not retroactively start them all.

+The workflow must be present in the PR merge snapshot.
+Publishing it to `main` covers normal PRs targeting `main`; independently maintained release branches may need the workflow backported.
+It does not automatically become a required merge check.

 The runner label is `colossalai-e1-h20`.
-A label assigns a job to a runner; it does not select tests.
-The workflow and the explicit `TESTS` list in `colossalai_suite.py` select the tests.
-Supporting additional trusted branches requires a reviewed change to both the workflow condition and `validate_event` in `pr_gpu.py`.
+A label assigns a job to a runner; the workflow and the explicit `TESTS` list in `colossalai_suite.py` select the tests.
+Concurrency is grouped by PR number, so pending jobs for different PRs do not replace each other.
+The single runner executes jobs sequentially; multiple updates within one PR may replace its older pending run.
+Running jobs are not automatically cancelled.

 Because the node's Git HTTPS endpoint was unreliable, the job downloads the official full source archive for `GITHUB_SHA` (the PR merge commit) and records its SHA256.
 Tests run from that fresh snapshot.
 An import-path assertion prevents accidentally testing the copy installed in the shared environment.